 CITY OF MERCED Planning and Permitting Division 678 West 18th St Merced, CA 95340

-Partial funding has been provided to the City of Merced for this project through a grant from Smart Valley Places Compact, a group of 14 Central Valley cities.
-The group was awarded a US Department of Housing and Urban Development grant.
+Partial funding ($200,000) was provided to the City of Merced for this project through a grant from Smart Valley Places Compact, a group of 14 Central Valley cities.
+The group was awarded a US Department of Housing and Urban Development grant which ended on December 31, 2013.

 Definition of terms commonly used in this project.